p0gram3r/katas/07_SimplePhoneBook/README.md

 ### Excercise 2.2

-Extend the persistence layer: use a database to store the entries of the phone book.
+Extend the persistence layer: use a database to store the records of the phone book.
+Set up a running database (e.g. MySQL or [HSQLDB](http://hsqldb.org)) and define all tables required for your phone book implementation.
+Extend your application to be able to connect to the database and

 For this excercise it is sufficient to use plain JDBC.

 ### Excercise 2.3

 Time for a slightly more sophisticated persistence layer!
-Replace the JDBC solution and make use of a simple SQL wrapper framework like [JDBI](http://jdbi.org).
+Replace the JDBC solution and make use of the simple SQL wrapper framework [JDBI](http://jdbi.org).

 ### Excercise 2.4 (optional)